MicrosoftDocs/VBA-Docs/api/Publisher.Document.EnvelopeVisible.md

 ## Example

-This example displays the e-mail message header for the active publication.
+This example displays the email message header for the active publication.

 ```vb